Glassdoor ordered to unmask former toy company employees who posted scathing criticism, showing the scary stakes of ‘anonymous’ reviews - NewsBreak

 In January, Zuru filed a subpoena against Glassdoor to compel it to reveal the identities of the person or people who slammed Zuru on the site, calling it a "burnout factory" with a "toxic" culture and "incompetent" leaders.
 In court, Zuru said it plans to file a defamation lawsuit in New Zealand against whoever posted these on Glassdoor, once their identities are revealed.

-Fortune's review of Zuru's Glassdoor page currently shows largely positive posts, yet several negative ones remain standing.
-Glassdoor also posted an alert on the company's page , alerting users that Zuru has taken legal action and said, "Please exercise your best judgment when evaluating this employer."
+Fortune's review of Zuru's Glassdoor page currently shows largely positive posts; yet several negative ones remain standing.
+Glassdoor also posted an alert on the company's page, alerting users that Zuru has taken legal action and saying, "Please exercise your best judgment when evaluating this employer."

-This is bad news for Glassdoor, whose entire billion-dollar business model is based on their promise of anonymity.
-Even if they’re sued, the company maintains in its FAQ , it will “object to and resist” subpoenas it receives.
+This is bad news for Glassdoor, whose entire billion-dollar business model is based on the promise of anonymity.
+Even if it is sued, the company maintains in its FAQ, it will “object to and resist” subpoenas it receives.
 “And, if necessary and as appropriate, we will appear in court to oppose and defeat your request.”

-Representatives for Glassdoor did not immediately respond to Fortune's request for comment.

-Competing interests are at play, Judge Tse wrote in his decision , according to court documents Fortune reviewed.
+Competing interests are at play, Judge Tse wrote in his decision, according to court documents Fortune reviewed.
 “Glassdoor wants to safeguard anonymous speech on its website.
 Zuru wants to protect its reputation.
 Both interests can’t simultaneously be accommodated.”
-Tse said the decision was made with recogniz

-Glassdoor is disappointed in the court’s decision, a company PR contact told New Zealand-based journalist David Farrier .
-“We note that, contrary to Zuru’s contentions, the unflattering workplace experience reviews describing working at Zuru were authored by multiple former Zuru employees.
-In this and many other cases worldwide, Glassdoor fights vigorously to protect and defend the rights of our users to share their opinions and speak freely and authentically about their workplace experiences, without fear of intimidation or retaliation.”

-This is not Glassdoor’s first subpoena, but the company told Farrier it “typically prevails in the vast majority of these types of cases,” adding that it has protected user anonymity in over 100 filed cases.
+A Glassdoor spokesperson told Fortune that the company is committed to its users and its mission in helping people find jobs, promising to continue to fight to protect users' anonymous free speech rights.

+"Of the 2.2 million companies that have been rated and reviewed on Glassdoor, we are only involved in a small handful of legal battles with employers, and we almost always prevail," they said.
+"The Court's decision is a rare outlier under New Zealand law and its implications are limited to reviews involving one employer acting against multiple former New Zealand-based employees."

-“If Zuru’s defamation claim is baseless, Glassdoor may have a legitimate interest in shielding the reviewers’ identities,” Judge Tse wrote.
+Judge Tse wrote that Glassdoor may have a legitimate interest in shielding the reviewers’ identities if Zuru's defamation claim is baseless.
 “But if the reviewers made false statements, their right to remain anonymous may give way to [Zuru’s] need to discover [their] identity in order to pursue its claim.”

 Even though the ruling occurred in a U.S. federal court, Judge Tse said he made the ruling based on New Zealand law, as Zuru intends to sue in that jurisdiction.
 Therefore, the court's ruling was decided based on New Zealand law's definition of defamation, and not the U.S. legal definition.